-During the second quarter of 2006, we made an acquisition which resulted in approximately \$16.7 million of goodwill (See Note 8).
+During the second quarter of 2006, we made an acquisition which resulted in the recognition of approximately \$16.4 million of goodwill (See Note 8).

 In accordance with Statement of Financial Accounting Standards No. 142 ("SFAS No. 142"), "Goodwill and Other Intangible Assets", we test goodwill at least annually, as of September 30, for impairment.
-As of September 30, 2005, the impairment test indicated that goodwill was not impaired.
-Also, as of June 30, 2006, management believes that goodwill was not impaired.
+As of September 30, 2006, the impairment test indicated that goodwill was not impaired.